-The authors of the study conclude that “The research supports the trend towards personalising education to each child’s individual strengths and weaknesses.”
+The authors of the study conclude that “The research supports the trend towards personalizing education to each child’s individual strengths and weaknesses.”

 The mission of Lexercise is to provide personalized learning for the 15-20% of children who struggle with reading and spelling due to auditory processing problems and dyslexia.

-If you have questions about dyslexia or language-learning disorders or would like a referral to a clinician in your area, contact us at 1-919-747-4557 or email email@example.com.
+If you have questions about dyslexia or language-learning disorders or would like to connect with one of our expert therapists, contact us here.